On growth of cocycles of isometric representations on $L^p$-spaces: Introduction

 Most of the results in these notes are extensions of previously known results on the asymptotic behaviour of the growth of 1-cocycles of unitary representations from \cite{lafforgue-typeneg, cornulier-tessera-valette}, to isometric representations on (separable) $L^p$-spaces.

 \paragraph{An $L^p$-analogue of a theorem by Lafforgue}

-Property $(T)$ (or more precisely Property $(FH)$) can be reformulated as follows: all 1-cocycles of unitary representations are bounded \cite{bekka-delaHarpe-valette}.
-Hence looking at growth of 1-cocycles on unitary representations is only interesting for groups without property $(T)$.
-It is natural to ask if there exist groups that are close to having property $(T)$ in the sense that all 1-cocycles of unitary representations grow slowly.
-In \cite{lafforgue-typeneg}, Lafforgue showed that from the very moment a group does not have property $(T)$, it admits a 1-cocycle for some unitary representation whose diameter grows relatively fast.
+We are interested in (the lack of) fixed point properties on different types of Banach spaces.
+We start this discussion with the case of Hilbert spaces.
+We say that a locally compact group $G$ has \textit{Property $(FH)$} if every continuous isometric affine action of $G$ on a Hilbert space has a fixed point.
+Property $(FH)$ can be reformulated in terms of cocycles: a compactly generated locally compact group $G$ has Property $(FH)$ if and only if all 1-cocycles of $G$ on unitary representations are bounded.
+Hence looking at growth of 1-cocycles on unitary representations is only interesting for groups without property $(FH)$.
+It is natural to ask if there exist groups that are close to having property $(FH)$ in the sense that all 1-cocycles of unitary representations grow slowly.
+In \cite{lafforgue-typeneg}, Lafforgue showed that from the very moment a group does not have property $(T)$, it admits a 1-cocycle for some unitary representation whose diameter grows relatively fast (we recall that the Delorme-Guichardet theorem says that for $\s$-compact groups Property $(FH)$ and Property $(T)$ are equivalent \cite[Théorème V.1]{delorme-1-cohomologie-reps-unitaires} \cite[2.12.4]{bekka-delaHarpe-valette}).

-\begin{thm*}\cite[Théorème 3]{lafforgue-typeneg} Let $G$ be a locally compact, compactly generated group with compact generating set $S$ and without property $(T)$.
-Then there exists a Hilbert space $\Hi$, a unitary representation $\pi : G \to \mathcal{U} (\Hi)$ and a 1-cocycle $b \in Z^1(G, \pi)$ such that for all $n\geq 1$:
+\begin{thm}\cite[Théorème 3]{lafforgue-typeneg} Let $G$ be a locally compact, compactly generated group with compact generating set $S$ and without property $(T)$.
+Then there exists a Hilbert space $\Hi$, a unitary representation $\pi : G \to \mathcal{U} (\Hi)$ and a nonzero 1-cocycle $b \in Z^1(G, \pi)$ such that for all $n\geq 1$:

-\end{thm*}
+\end{thm}

 Lafforgue's proof relies on a convergence argument for functions conditionally of negative type and a circumcenter argument.